Dtphelan1/Security-comp116-dphelan/pcaps/README.txt

 18. Provide a listing of all IP addresses with corresponding hosts (hostname + domain name) that are in this PCAP set.
 Describe your methodology.
     A: See included file ips.txt
+    As far as methodolgy goes, there's a panel in the tool bar of wireshark called "Statistics".
+Clicking on that gives one the option to "Show address resolution".
+Through this I was able to retrieve and edit slightly a list of the 800 some-odd IP Addresses as well as any potential domain names that could be resolved.

 General Questions: